tlkamp/rdi-discord-bot/README.md

 You can find the publisher's recommendation for how to play Red Dragon Inn remotely [here.](http://slugfestgames.com/teleconference-rdi/)

 ### Starting A Game
-To start a game, you must identify the Boozemeister and any Players.
+To start a game of Red Dragon Inn, issue the following command: `!rdi start`

-> **Note**: The Boozemeister is automatically included as a player.
+> **Note**: The user who starts the game becomes the Boozemeister.

-Begin a game by issuing the following command: `!rdi start <boozemeister> <players>`
+> The Boozemeister is added as a player automatically.

 ### Viewing Player Stats
-To view the current Fortitude, Alcohol Content, and Gold of the current players:
+To view the current Fortitude, Alcohol Content, Gold, and Drink Me! pile of the current players:

 `!rdi stats`